-The Biomedical Library, which is an integral part of the University Library, provides library services for the Faculties of Medicine and Biological Sciences and for the Schools of Health Administration, Food Technology and Wool and Pastoral Sciences.
-The Biomedical Library maintains close liaison with libraries of teaching hospitals of the university.
+The Biomedical Library provides library services for the Faculties of Medicine and Biological Sciences and for the Schools of Health Administration, Food Technology and Wool and Pastoral Sciences.
+It maintains close liaison with libraries of teaching hospitals of the University.